Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 >>
 >> Click on the button `Add Private Network`{.action}.
 The following page allows you to customise multiple settings.
 >>
->> In step 1, select the region in which you want the private network to be located.
+>> To begin, select a deployment mode and the region in which you want to create the private network.
 >>
 >> ![select region](images/vrack5-2024.png){.thumbnail}
 >>